scott-trinkle/portfolio-website/content/news/microct-paper/index.md

 ![](./st4.jpg)

-See more fODF results from the xray data below:
+See more fODF results from the microCT data below:

 ![](./fodf_xr.jpg)